-- Student pays for express shipping and document is send by OIA directly.
+- Student pays for express shipping and document is sent by OIA directly.
 The student must create and pay for a shipping label through E-Ship Global and OIA prints and uses the label.
 We cannot accept other prepaid arrangements, such as a personal FedEx account.

 - Student selects regular airmail and OIA sends the document free of charge.
 Although this is not generally recommended, it is an option.
 OIA will send the I-20 or DS-2019 via regular airmail to the address listed in the Request Form.
 This method does not come with a tracking number or estimated shipping time and can take significant time.